 ASTM LUBRICITY TESTING

-Before professional testing was initiated, a regimen of what we called “backyard” testing was performed to test GNO’s lubrication possibilities.
+Before professional testing was initiated, a regimen of what we termed “backyard” testing was performed to test Graphonyx's™ lubrication properties.
 One of the first tests involved a 2-cycle weed blower engine.
 The results proved to be very positive.
 A number of other simple additive tests were performed: smoking auto engines were rendered “non-smoking”, powerless diesel engines regained their horsepower.

-Based on the above results, it was determined that the CNSC material should be submitted for professional testing and documentation.
-The petroleum department of the prestigious Southwest Research Institute, San Antonio, TX, was selected to perform a series of objective tests as to the lubrication properties of CNOC material.
+Based on the these results, the Graphonyx™ material was submitted for professional testing and documentation.
+The petroleum department of the prestigious Southwest Research Institute, San Antonio, TX, was selected to perform a series of objective tests as to the lubrication properties of Graphonyx™ material.

 Samples of an off-the-shelf, SEA certified motor oil were prepared for testing.
 Three control groups of the motor oil were prepared: three samples of a .5% solution, three of a 1% solution, and three of a 3% solution.
-Each was tested by approved ASTM lubrication procedures.
+(These mixtures were selected based on best estimates to provide a reasonable range) Each solution was tested using approved ASTM procedures.

 The ASTM testing Covered:

-After achieving the results reflected above, it was decided to run further tests to see how this 1% dilution would perform on other types of accepted lubricants.
-Gear oil, ATF oil, and 2-cycle engine oil was chosen to be tested with a 1% solution.
-There was a 14% increase in “lubricity” with the AFT oil; the gear oil test was inconclusive, probably due to poor mixing with such dense oil, and the two cycle oil did not show any differences in this one type of particular test.
+After achieving the results reflected above, further tests were conducted to see how this 1% dilution would perform with other types of lubricants.
+Gear oil, ATF oil, and 2-cycle engine oil were selected to be tested.
+There was a 14% increase in “lubricity” with the AFT oil; the gear oil test was inconclusive, probably due to poor mixing with such dense oil, and the two cycle oil did not show any differences in this particular test.